 import { ThemeProvider, Container, Section, Card, Stack, Text } from '@vaneui/ui';

-function LayoutDefaults() { return ( <ThemeProvider themeDefaults={{ container: { lg: true }, section: { secondary: true, rounded: true }, card: { primary: true, rounded: true }, stack: { lg: true // larger gap than default } }}> <Container> <Section> <Card> <Stack> <Text>Content with layout defaults</Text> </Stack> </Card> </Section> </Container> </ThemeProvider> );}Dynamic Defaults
+function LayoutDefaults() { return ( <ThemeProvider themeDefaults={{ container: { lg: true }, section: { secondary: true }, card: { main: { primary: true } }, // card is nested under `main` stack: { lg: true }, // larger gap/padding than default }}> <Container> <Section> <Card> <Stack> <Text>Content with layout defaults</Text> </Stack> </Card> </Section> </Container> </ThemeProvider> );}Dynamic Defaults

 Runtime Default Changes